Parabolic and near-parabolic renormalizations for local degree three: Introduction

-This theorem is central in this paper and the explicit definition of $V$ and $V'$ will be given in \S\ref{subsec-definitions} (see also Figure \ref{Fig-V}).
-The requirement that $\overline{V}\subset V'$ is important.
-This means that the new definition of domain for $\psi$ is strictly larger than that of the original $\varphi$.
-Comparing the above theorem with the Main Theorem 1 in \cite{IS08}, one may find that the statement on another class $\MF_0$ was lost.
-In fact, we have a corresponding statement but there exist some differences (see Proposition \ref{prop-relation}).
+The explicit definitions of $V$ and $V'$ will be given in \S\ref{sec-definitions} (see Figure \ref{Fig-V}).
+The property $\overline{V}\subset V'$ is important.
+This implies that the new domain of definition of $\psi$ is strictly larger than that of the original $\varphi$.
+For the definition of parabolic renormalization $\MMR_0$, see \S\ref{subsec-ParaRenorm}.

-\begin{thm}[{Contraction}] There exists a one to one correspondence between $\MF_1$ and the Teichm\"{u}ller space of $\C\subt\overline{V}$.
-Let $d(\cdot,\cdot)$ be the distance on $\MF_1$ induced from the Teichm\"{u}ller distance, which is complete.
-Then $\MMR_0$ is a uniform contraction:
+If we require further that every normalized univalent map $\varphi:V\to\C$ in the definition of $\MF_1$ has a quasiconformal extension to $\C$ (and the new class is denoted by $\widetilde{\MF}_1$), then one can designate a one-to-one correspondence between $\widetilde{\MF}_1$ and the Teichm\"{u}ller space of $\C\setminus\overline{V}$ as in \cite[\S 6]{IS08}.
+Let $d(\cdot,\cdot)$ be the distance on $\widetilde{\MF}_1$ induced from the Teichm\"{u}ller distance.
+By following \cite[\S 6]{IS08}, we have the following immediate consequence of the Main Theorem.